Ogadimma01/Devops_projects/Linux-projects/Linux.md

 # mkdir command

 * the mkdir command is used to create one or multiple irectories at once and give permissions to each of them
-* Use syntax: $mkdir < directory > to create a new dirctory in the home directory
+* Use syntax: $mkdir (new directory) to create a new dirctory in the home directory

 ![image](Images/mkdirh.png)

-* To create a new dirrectory in an existing dirctory in the home directory, use syntax: $mkdir <home> <new>
+* To create a new dirrectory in an existing dirctory in the home directory, use syntax: $mkdir (home directory) (new directory)

 ![image](Images/mkdirdisos.png)